MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Set-DistributionGroup.md

 - The first email address when you don't use any \<Type\> values, or when you use multiple \<Type\> values of smtp.

-- If it's available, use the PrimarySmtpAddress parameter instead.
+- Use the PrimarySmtpAddress parameter instead.
 You can't use the EmailAddresses parameter and the PrimarySmtpAddress parameter in the same command.

 To replace all existing proxy email addresses with the values you specify, use the following syntax: "\<Type\>:\<emailaddress1\>","\<Type\>:\<emailaddress2\>",..."\<Type\>:\<emailaddressN\>".